Lime Green cure for SA’s sour coastline

 So when Oliver, his brother and bandmate Louis and their team were planning where to host a new festival, Oliver says “we’re skipping everyone else”.

-The music festival called Lime Green will be at Semaphore’s Point Malcolm Reserve in April, with the band aiming to bring joy back to the beachside and run as much of the festival as possible off-grid.
+The music festival called Lime Green will be at Adelaide University’s Cloisters on April 18, with the band aiming to run as much of the festival as possible off-grid.

 Given the festival’s green focus, Oliver says it wouldn’t make sense to fly in other artists and up the carbon footprint, but that wasn’t the only reason behind the lineup.